-Wistron has proposed to invest Rs 5,000 crore and Foxconn Rs 2,500 crore under an incentive package
+Wistron to invest Rs 5,000 crore and Foxconn Rs 2,500 crore under an incentive package

-Global electronics contract manufacturers Wistron and Foxconn are looking to expand their production facilities in India and together plan to invest Rs 7,500 crore over five years.
+Recently it has been reported that Wistron and Foxconn,the global electronics contract manufacturers are planning to expand their production facilities in India,also looking forward to invest Rs 7,500 crore over five years.

-So far, the government is said to have approved as many as 193 of the 421 applications received under the modified incentive package scheme (M-SIPS), of which 144 have started incurring investments totalling Rs 9,252 crore.
+As per information, the government has already approved 193 of the 421 applications received under the modified incentive package scheme (M-SIPS), of which 144 have started incurring investments totalling Rs 9,252 crore.